Preeyal/IPL/README.md

-# IPL
+# IPL Exploratory Data Analysi
-This is the Exploratory Data Analysis of IPL dataset(2008- 2016) using Python in Google Collaboratory.
+\nWith the conclusion of this year's IPL, it's time to keep our cricket enthusiasm alive and kicking!
+Even though the dataset may be old, we're determined to mine the old gold and extract valuable insights.